alexellis/arkade/README.md

 | vagrant          | Tool for building and distributing development environments.                                                       |
 | yq               | Portable command-line YAML processor.                                                                              |

+Note to contributors, run `arkade get --output markdown` to generate this list

 > This is a time saver compared to searching for download pages every time you need a tool.

 Think of `arkade get TOOL` as a doing for CLIs, what `arkade install` does for helm.